bitwes/Gut/documentation/docs/Mocking-Input.md

 ## Faking mouse position
 You might be using `get_viewport().get_mouse_position()` to determine where the mouse is.
-You can directly control where the mouse is without using `GutInputSender` by using `DisplayServer.warp_mouse`.
-This will move the mouse cursor to that location, but these kinds of tests require you don't touch the mouse and won't work in headless mode.
+Instead of mocking the input to move the mouse, we can restructure the code to make sending it values easier.

 One approach would be to make the methods that operate on mouse position public and have them accept the mouse's position.
 This is probably the cleanest approach, but could make tests too verbose when performing integration tests with complicated mouse interations.